← Recovery Hub · Blog

 Omega-3 fatty acids (DHA/EPA)

-Not in our formula — and worth knowing about anyway.
-DHA is a major structural fat in neuronal membranes, and omega-3s have substantial preclinical research in brain injury models.
 If your diet is low in fatty fish, this is a conversation worth having with your provider.
-An honest guide tells you about good options even when they're not in the bottle.
+An honest guide tells you about good options even when they aren't in the bottle.

 Polyphenols: resveratrol and sulforaphane